bayazitbora/ECE496-Capstone-Project/algorithm/README.md

 ## Usage

 The dependencies in requirements.txt are necessary for running the algorithm.
-They are compatible with Python <= 3.11.10 and not with newer Python versions
-To use the algorithm, the backend should import `algorithm.py` and call the function `cluster_and_match_students`.
+They are compatible with Python 3.12.7 To use the algorithm, the backend should import `algorithm.py` and call the function `cluster_and_match_students`.
 The following input parameters are required:

 - **data**: A DataFrame containing student data with attributes.
 Each row corresponds to a student, and each column corresponds to an attribute.